FAQs

 10. Why aren’t there more chargers at each site?

-Currently there are very few EVs in Tasmania and the number of hours per week that chargers are in use is very low.
+Currently there are relatively few EVs in Tasmania and the number of hours per week that chargers are in use is low.
 We will increase the number of chargers at sites as the number of EVs increases, particularly where there is evidence of queuing on a regular basis.

-The time charge is calculated to meet fixed costs, overheads and depreciation over the expected life of the equipment based on an average use of four hours per day.
+The charging fee is calculated to meet fixed costs, overheads and depreciation over the expected life of the equipment based on an average use of four hours per day.
 This could be up to 12 hours per day on the busiest day of the year, but less than four hours most of the time.

-We hope we have the balance about right.
+We hope we have the balance between provision of charging facilities and a fair price for the service about right.
 Your feedback can help us decide.

 12. There are two chargers, DC and AC; why are there not two separate charging bays?